Frequently Asked Questions

 The Library does not charge overdue fines on materials that are late, with the exception of special collection items (Interlibrary Loans, Mobile Hotspots, etc.).
 Patrons will be notified when materials are overdue.
 Lost or damaged materials are also subject to fees, dependent on the type or amount of damage.

-Are there any in-person programs or events ?
+Do you have any in-person programs or events?

-Limited in-person programming has resumed!
-Check out our Events Calendar for more details, and see our free online events for all ages to join your YCL librarians from home.
+Yes, check out our Events Calendar for free events for all ages, and join your YCL librarians at the library or from home.
 Subscribe to our YouTube channel, join our Teen Discord channel, or call our Dial-A-Story service to enjoy virtual storytimes, tutorials and instructional videos, fun games, and more.
 Follow us on Facebook and check this website for future programs and announcements.

 How can I get help with computers and other technology?

 York County Library staff provides limited one-on-one tutoring sessions on basic computer use, the Internet, Microsoft Office, resume and career resources, or similar topics.
 To get help, call your local Library branch or see our Technology Services page.
 You can also find more technology and learning tools on our Online Learning and All Resources pages.